patcg-individual-drafts/topics/README.md

     * This is likely to be considerably more performant than using the JavaScript API.
     * The request header will be sent on document requests when the list of topics is non-empty and the request is allowable (e.g., permission policy allows it, the context is secure, etc.).
     * The request header can be sent along with fetch requests via specifying an option: `fetch(<url>, {browsingTopics: true})`.
+    * Redirects will be followed, and the topics sent in the redirect request will be specific to the redirect url.
     * The request header will not modify state for the caller unless there is a corresponding response header.
 That is, the topic of the page won't be considered observed, nor will it affect the user's topic calculation for the next epoch.
     * The response header will only be honored if the corresponding request included the topics header (or would have included the header if it wasn't empty).
     * The registrable domain used for topic observation is that of the url of the request.